-3 Under the Proposed Arrangement, the discount on the Medicare Part A inpatient deductible offered by a Network Hospital to the Medigap Plans could be as high as 100 percent.
-While the would cover for any Policyholder.
-The discount would be established in advance, pursuant to a written agreement between the PHO and each of its Network Hospitals,4 and again documented in a separate written agreement between the PHO and each Medigap Plan.
-The PHO certified that, under the Proposed Arrangement, each Network Hospital's discount on the Medicare Part A inpatient deductible would be applied uniformly to all Policyholders for a term of at least one year.
-Neither the PHO nor any Network Hospital would provide anything else of value to the Medigap Plans.
+3 Under the Arrangement, the discount on the Medicare Part A inpatient deductible offered by a Network Hospital to the Medigap Plan could be as high as 100 percent.
+While the discount offered could vary by Network Hospital, it does not vary based on the volume of Policyholder claims.

+between the PHO and each of its Network Hospitals,4 and again documented in a separate written agreement between the PHO and the Medigap Plan.
+The PHO certified that, under the Arrangement, each Network Hospital's discount on the Medicare Part A inpatient deductible is applied uniformly to all Policyholders for a term of at least one year.
+Neither the PHO nor any Network Hospital provides anything else of value to the Medigap Plan.

-As represented by the PHO, any accredited, Medicare-certified hospital is eligible to become a Network Hospital if it: (i) meets the licensing and other requirements of applicable state law; and (ii) agrees to discount the Medicare Part A inpatient deductible costs on behalf of all licensed offerors of Medigap policies that contract with the PHO, including the Medigap Plans.
+As represented by the PHO, any accredited, Medicare-certified hospital is eligible to become a Network Hospital if it: (i) meets the licensing and other requirements of applicable state law; and (ii) agrees to discount the Medicare Part A inpatient deductible costs on behalf of all licensed offerors of Medigap policies that contract with the PHO, including the Medigap Plan.